michaeldini/dsynth/README.md

 5. Configure filters (type, cutoff, resonance) for each oscillator
 6. Adjust master gain
 7. Press "PANIC" to stop all notes

+### VST Plugin Mode
+1. Build and install the plugin (see "Build VST3 Plugin" above)
+2. Open your DAW (Ableton, FL Studio, Reaper, etc.)
+3. Scan for new plugins
+4. Load DSynth as an instrument track
+5. Send MIDI notes from your DAW or MIDI controller
+6. All parameters are automatable in your DAW

 ### Preset Management
 - **Save Preset**: Enter a name in the preset field and click "Save" to export current settings as JSON